-While children with an incarcerated parent face serious adversity as a group, their personal stories demonstrate a wide range of outcomes.
+While children exposed to adverse childhood experiences (ACEs) face serious adversity as a group, their personal stories demonstrate a wide range of outcomes.

-The fulcrum's position determines the balance on the scale between positive and negative outcomes.
-The fulcrum's initial placement is based on genetics; however, the cumulative impact of life experience has the potential to tip the balance towards positive outcomes.
+The paper illustrates the development of resilience using the concept of a seesaw.
+Positive experiences tip the seesaw toward positive outcomes.
+The most common positive experience shared among resilient children is a stable and committed relationship with a supportive parent, caregiver, or other adult.
+The fulcrum's position also determines the balance on the scale between positive and negative outcomes.
+The fulcrum's initial placement is based on genetics; however, the cumulative impact of life experience can shift the fulcrum and tip the balance towards positive outcomes.